mimir-org/mimir/README.md

 ..\Mimirorg\typelibrary
 ```

 In this setup we use docker and a docker-compose script.
-Create a new file named 'docker-compose.yaml' containing this:
+Create a new file at the root of the 'Mimirorg' folder and name it 'docker-compose.yaml'.
+Copy & paste this content into the file:

 ```bash
 version: "3.8"